greggman/twgl.js/README.md

 WebGL is a very verbose API.
 Setting up shaders, buffers, attributes and uniforms takes a lot of code.
 A simple lit cube in WebGL might easily take over 60 calls into WebGL.

-At its core there's really only a few functions
+At its core there's really only a few main functions

 *   `twgl.createProgramInfo` compiles a shader and creates setters for attribs and uniforms
 *   `twgl.createBufferInfoFromArrays` creates buffers and attribute settings